aluoch-sheila/NEIGHBOURHOOD/README.md

 # Neighbourhood

- This is a web application that allows one to be in the loop about everything happening in his/her neighborhood from contact information of different meeting announcements or even alerts.This application was created on 22th October 2018
+ This is a web application that allows one to be in the loop about everything happening in his/her neighborhood from contact information of different meeting announcements or even alerts.

 # Author
 Aluoch Sheila